-All conversations and communications among members of the Amicus Committee for the purpose of furthering MWELA's Amicus Program (including requests for amicus assistance, related materials, and emails sent via the listserv) are the confidential work-product of MWELA.
+All conversations and communications among members of the Amicus Committee for the purpose of furthering MWELA's Amicus Program (including requests for amicus assistance, related materials, and emails sent via the listserv) are the confidential work product of MWELA.
 Such communications, including emails received via the MWELA listserv, should not be forwarded outside of the Amicus Committee.

-Procedures for Submitting an Amicus Brief
+Procedures for Submitting an Amicus Brief Request

-Unless a request is initiated by the Co-Chairs, MWELA will consider requests to appear as amicus only when the following conditions are met:
+Unless a request is initiated by the Chair(s), MWELA will ordinarily consider requests to appear as amicus only when the following conditions are met:

-- 1. The request includes a copy of the decision being appealed; - 2.
-The request includes a letter outlining the case's procedural history, the facts of the case and the issues on appeal, and any relevant briefing regarding the issues on appeal; - 3.
+- 1. The request includes a copy of the decision being appealed (or challenged, in the rare case of requested amicus participation at the trial level); - 2.
+The request includes a letter or memorandum outlining the case's procedural history, the facts the requester believes are important to the issues on appeal, and any relevant briefing already filed; - 3.
 The request includes the briefing schedule, including the deadline for any amicus briefs; and - 4.
 The request lists other organizations who have been or will be approached about, or who are considering filing, an amicus brief, and, if known, each organization's decision.